Jackcashcow/FNF-Mods-Textures-Tutorial/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-If you have a bit issues with it, file an issue.
+If you have a bit issues with it, file an issue, so I will read them.